ARPA Funds May Boost Purcellville’s Utility Upgrade Efforts - Loudoun Now

 Another $500,000 is proposed to make up for town revenue losses during the pandemic, $200,000 would be earmarked to cover salary cost of essential town workers in the Public Works and Police departments, and $50,000 would go to a utility assistance fund.

-While the Town Council plans to adopt a budget amendment to formally incorporate the $5,279,922 federal allocation, the options for spending the money are planned only as a discussion item on Tuesday night’s meeting agenda.
+While the Town Council plans to adopt a budget amendment to formally incorporate the $5,279,922 federal allocation, the options for spending the money are planned only as a discussion item on Tuesday’s meeting agenda.